Welcome to Temple Israel

-Whether you are visiting for a short time or live in the Palm Beaches, we welcome you … as a growing and evolving community, your presence and participation is valued!
+Whether you are visiting for a short time or live in the Palm Beaches, we welcome you.
+As a growing and evolving community, we value your presence and participation.

-Healing Prayers … During our Friday evening worship, Rabbi Olshein invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind, or the spirit within our Mi Sheberach for healing.
-Please feel free to share your loved one’s name with our community during this time.
+During our Friday evening worship, Rabbi Olshein invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind, or the spirit within our Mi Sheberach for healing.
+Please feel free to share your loved one’s name during this time.

-Keeping in Touch … In addition to sending out announcements about special classes, events, and programs in the community, we send out our newsletter (called the Koleynu) approximately once a month.
-If you would like to receive it, please click here and tell us you want to receive information regarding what’s happening at Temple Israel.
+In addition to sending out announcements about special classes, events, and programs in the community, we produce a newsletter (called the Koleynu) which is issued approximately once a month.
+If you would like to receive it and/or other information about what’s happening at Temple Israel, please click here.